alx741/avr-health/README.md

 [here](https://www.sparkfun.com/news/395).

-This code attempts to stress an AVR microcontroller and use all the possible functionalities and hardware it contains, in order to bench mark the results and compare them to a chip that is know to be authentic.
+This code attempts to stress an AVR microcontroller and use all the possible features and hardware it contains, in order to bench mark the results and compare them to a chip that is know to be authentic.